Inside the West’s Plans for Arctic War Against Russia

 Former U.S. Deputy Assistant Secretary of Defense Jim Townsend, who oversaw the Pentagon’s relationship with NATO for eight years, says that Washington, D.C. and London now believe it is time for Moscow to see that they are ready to confront Russia in the Arctic.

-Pointing to a map with the North Pole at its center projected onto the wall of Britain’s outpost in Northern Norway, one of the most experienced Western military leaders in the Arctic outlined NATO’s strategy.
+Pointing to a map with the North Pole at its center projected onto the wall of Britain’s outpost in northern Norway, one of the most experienced Western military leaders in the Arctic outlined NATO’s strategy.
 Lt.
-Col. Dave West ran his finger ran along the channel between the ice cap and the Norwegian coast eastwards toward Murmansk, the home of Russia’s Northern Fleet.
+Col. Dave West ran his finger ran along the channel between the ice cap and the Norwegian coast eastward toward Murmansk, the home of Russia’s Northern Fleet.

 West, who’s been working in the Arctic since 1980, said climate change melting ice in the region had made the NATO mission ever more critical.